hakimio/ngx-ui-tour/README.md

 > UI tour library for Angular

-Angular Material, Ionic, Taiga UI, Ng Bootstrap and Ngx Bootstrap UIs are supported.
+Angular Material, Ionic, PrimeNG, Taiga UI, Ng Bootstrap and Ngx Bootstrap UIs are supported.

 `ngx-ui-tour` is a fork of __Isaac Mann's__ `ngx-tour`.
 The project had to be forked since the original is no longer maintained.